tomsasani/bxd_mutator_manuscript/README.md

 *Thomas A. Sasani, David G. Ashbrook, Abraham A. Palmer, Robert W. Williams, Jonathan K. Pritchard, Kelley Harris*

+:mouse: :dna: :mouse: :dna:

-The code in this repository is sufficient to reproduce the entire manuscript from "top to bottom."
+The code in this repository uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to reproduce the entire manuscript from "top to bottom."
 This includes everything from downloading a reference genome to generating supplementary figures.
 However, it's also possible to simply generate the figures in the manuscript (step #2 below), since step #1 requires very large input files and quite a bit of time to execute.

 **The basic outline of the pipeline is as follows:**

 1) Identify high-quality singleton mutations from the BXD VCF using `identify_singletons.smk`.

-2) Annotate singleton calls and generate figures using `generate_figures.smk`.
+2) Annotate singleton mutations and generate figures using `generate_figures.smk`.

 **IMPORTANT NOTE:**

->I highly recommend that the `identify_singletons.smk` pipeline is run on a high-performance computing system.
-The `identify_singletons.smk` pipeline involves downloading the BXD VCF (~50 Gb), the mm10 reference genome (~1 Gb), and many Gbs of phastCons scores.
-It also involves hundreds of individual steps, so it will finish much more quickly if those steps are run in parallel.
+>I highly recommend that the `identify_singletons.smk` pipeline is run on a high-performance computing system or cluster.
+The `identify_singletons.smk` pipeline assumes you've downloaded the BXD VCF (~50 Gb), and the hundreds of individual steps in the pipeline include downloading the mm10 reference genome (~1 Gb) and many Gbs of phastCons scores.

->Depending on the particular steps of the pipeline you want to run, some of these downloads can be avoided by commenting out the relevant output files in the `rule: all` input section.
+>Depending on the particular steps of the pipeline you want to run, some of these steps/downloads can be avoided by editing the `identify_singletons.smk` pipeline directly.
+For example, if you don't want to get singleton data from the wild mouse genomes, simply comment out those output files in `rule: all`.
+Or if you already have a copy of the mm10 reference, just add it to the `data/ref` directory.

 >If you want to generate all raw data from scratch, see the section entitled [Usage for generating all raw data](#usage-for-generating-all-raw-data).